The Ultimate Guide to RV Camping in Massachusetts

 Fishing, Boating, and Water Activities

-Water always makes spending time outdoors just a little bit more fun.
+Water always makes spending time outdoors more fun.
 Fortunately, Massachusetts is home to plenty of bodies of water.
 Whether you enjoy fishing, swimming, boating, or kayaking, you’ll find opportunities for water recreation in Massachusetts.

 Let’s start by discussing the many fishing spots in Massachusetts.
 One of our favorite spots is Pontoosuc Lake just north of Pittsfield.
 This lovely lake offers smallmouth bass, largemouth bass, chain pickerel, northern pike, and more.
 We also think Long Pond (located just 30 minutes from Plymouth) is an excellent spot.
 Here you’ll find some of the biggest largemouth bass in the state!

 Want to go for a swim or relax in the sunshine?
-The beach is for you, and luckily, Massachusetts has a few great ones.
+Massachusetts has great beaches.
 Crane Beach is a gorgeous ocean beach just south of the New Hampshire border.
 We also love Wingaersheek Beach where you will find some excellent tidepooling.
 Of course, there is also Singing Beach where the sands actually sound as though they are singing to you.

-Plan to go chasing waterfalls?
-You’re in luck because Massachusetts is also home to some great falls!
+Massachusetts is also home to some great waterfalls!
 Bush Bash Falls is found right near the New York border and is a gorgeous 200-foot cascade.
 We also love Wahconah Falls in Wahconah Falls State Park near Pittsfield.

 Wildlife Viewing and Photography

-Hoping to see some animals during your time in Massachusetts?
-You’ll want to keep your eyes peeled while in the state parks, as well as at the Cape Cod National Seashore, as you might just catch a glimpse of deer, bears, snakes, sea lions, and more.
+If you’re hoping to see some animals while on your trip, you’ll want to keep your eyes peeled in the state parks, as well as at the Cape Cod National Seashore.
+You might just catch a glimpse of deer, bears, snakes, sea lions, and more.

 Want even more great wildlife viewing opportunities?
 Head to the Parker River National Wildlife Refuge!